suvojit-0x55aa/A2S2K-ResNet/README.md

 ## Citation

+If you use A2S2K-ResNet code in your research, we would appreciate a citation to the original paper:

     @article{roy2020a2s2kresnet,
             author={S. K. {Roy} and S. {Manna} and T. {Song} and L. {Bruzzone}}, journal={IEEE Transactions on Geoscience and Remote Sensing},